Fairy Lake, Vancouver Island, British Columbia, Canada

-Since my family and I moved to Vancouver Island in the Pacific Northwest, we have marvelled at the incredible natural landscapes surrounding us—rugged coastlines, picturesque waterfalls, luxuriant rainforests, and crystal-clear lakes.
+Since my family and I moved to Vancouver Island here in the Pacific Northwest, we have marvelled at the incredible natural landscapes surrounding us — rugged coastlines, picturesque waterfalls, luxuriant rainforests, and crystal-clear lakes.
 One morning in early February, we decided to leave our quiet neighbourhood perched above our quaint, historic town to venture out to a more remote village on the southwest coast of the island.

 Calling itself The Jewel of the West Coast, Port Renfrew lives up to its name with its abundance of wildlife, rivers, lakes, beaches, and giant, old-growth trees, one of which is an enormous Western Red Cedar nicknamed Canada's Gnarliest Tree in Avatar Grove.
 A number of years ago, I was lucky enough to stand at the foot of this colossal tree, which is probably over 1000 years old, during another incredible day trip.